N-Gage: Game library

 Before the launch of Nokia's first in-house N-Gage title, Pathway to Glory, a one-level demo was released to journalists to allow them to sample the game and understand the concepts behind the turn-based wargame.
 This demo was subsequently placed on the N-Gage.com website as a free download.
 Undaunted by the 16 MB download size, fans jumped on the Pathway to Glory demo.
 The success of the download paved the route for future titles.
 On 6 June 2006 Nokia announced that people also could buy the games digitally.

 There are 58 full titles available for N-Gage.
 Two of the titles were not released in North America: Flo-Boarding (Germany and UK only) and Sega Rally (Australia and Brazil only).
 All but three titles (Payload, Snakes, Virtua Cop) were available for retail purchase.
-Payload only could be bought via the digital N-Gage store, Snakes were given out as a free file and Virtua Cop being cancelled.
+Payload only could be bought via the digital N-Gage store, Snakes was given out as a free file and Virtua Cop was cancelled.
 One more game was bundled with the N-Gage (on the Support CD): an exclusive version of Space Impact Evolution X, that was later made available to Symbian S60v2 phones.
 Other than N-Gage titles, the device supports native Series 60 games and Java ME applets written specifically for Series 60.